vcoutasso/chip8-rs/README.md

 # chip8-rs

 A CHIP-8 Emulator written in Rust.
-Everything, sound included, should be working fine.

 The Emulator's clock speed, window size and pixel size are configured through the use of constants defined in `chip8.rs`.
 Their values can be altered to change some behavior.

 ## Building